Pham Chi Dung

 Freelance:

 The Ho Chi Minh City police released a statement following Dung’s arrest that said he had “seriously violated the law” and that his actions were “very dangerous,” according to a report by local news website VNExpress.
-The same report said police seized “several documents” from his house as part of their investigation.
+The report said police seized “several documents” from his house as part of their investigation.

 On January 5, 2021, Dung was sentenced to 15 years in prison, to be followed by three years of house arrest, in a one-day trial, according to news reports.
 In a January 18 statement, Dung said he would not appeal his conviction because the judicial system is not independent in Vietnam and that verdicts are mostly pre-determined.